RC Cars Center: Ultimate RC Guide

 The batteries are actually usually at the root of several RC troubles.
 Not working at all, going really slow, or even shutting down all of a sudden might be battery-related.

-Check out the RC as well as transmitter.
+Check out the RC as well as the transmitter.

 Be sure the batteries are really in the correct positions, pointing in the right direction, and fully installed in their little slots.